 The Che server controls the lifecycle of workspaces and can be customized with plug-ins.
 Any client can communicate with the workspace server and any spawned workspaces.
-Read more in our documentation, or see the API.

 Workspaces are isolated and personal spaces for developer work.
 Whether developers use an API, browser, CLI, or SSH to access a workspace, their projects are synchronized and kept consistent.
-Plug-ins enable service injection into workspaces based upon project type, making every workspace tailored to the projects it manages.
-Read more in our documentation.

-Syntax highlighting, stacks, templates, and code assistants.
+Syntax highlighting, code assistants, debuggers, stacks and code samples.

-Extensions that integrate the IDE with other parts of the developer tool chain.
+Plug-ins that integrate the IDE with other parts of the developer tool chain.

 Specified editors can be used, with dedicated tools and experience.